 Most people can put on a smile, practice a firm handshake and put together a sales presentation.
 However, few people can stand out in the sea of 18 million salespeople and outsell their competition consistently.
-So, what separates the average salesperson from the closer?
+So, we want you to know what separates the average salesperson from the one’s meeting and exceeding quota, year after year.

 1. Product Knowledge